IBM/knative101/workshop/exercise-7/README.md

     ```
     This file defines the location where our built image will be stored.
 In our case, we'll be storing it on the IBM Cloud Container Registry.

-4. Make sure you update the file with your own namespace, which you defined in exercise 6.
+4. Make sure you update the image value with your own container registry namespace, which you defined in exercise 6.

 5. Apply this yaml file to your kubernetes cluster.
     ```